besjunior - stock.adobe.com

 The qualifications are designed to lay out a clear career path in occupations related to each qualification by breaking the subjects down into a number of specialisms relevant to their chosen careers – many believe alternatives to university, such as apprenticeships or vocational style qualifications could be a more appropriate path into the science, technology, engineering and maths (Stem) sectors.

-As well as EFT, the Gatsby Charitable Foundation and other organisations in the further education industry will help to identify what skills will be needed to deliver T-levels and help impart these to teachers.
+As well as ETF, the Gatsby Charitable Foundation and other organisations in the further education industry will help to identify what skills will be needed to deliver T-levels and help impart these to teachers.

 Jenifer Burden, director of programmes at the Gatsby Charitable Foundation, said the not-for-profit would be focused on shaping “professional development offered to T-level teachers, including building subject-specialist pedagogy”.